 Fundamental concepts of management activities, demonstrating how it can relate to software engineering and how the two can be mutually supportive throughout software development and maintenance.
 Overview of object-oriented development; software development processes; quality considerations; activity planning; risk management; monitoring and control; maintenance and evolution; issues of professional ethics and practice, and legal issues.
 A project.
+SOEN 6861 Services Computing: Foundations, Design and Implementations (4 credits) System design with Service Oriented Architecture.
+Open standards for Web services.
+Development of SOAP (Service-Oriented Architecture and Programming) and RESTful (REpresentational State Transfer) services.
+Business process modeling and management.
+Service composition.
+Formal models for services.
+A project.
+Note: Students who have received credit for SOEN 691A (Services Computing: Foundations, Design and Implementations) may not take this course for credit.
 SOEN 691 Topics in Software Engineering (4 credits) Subject matter will vary from term to term and from year to year.
 Students may re-register for this course, providing that the course content has changed.
 Changes in content will be indicated by the letter following the course number, e.g. SOEN 691A, SOEN 691B, etc. SOEN 6951 Software Engineering Case Study (4 credits) Students will complete a case study of a software project.
 Whenever possible, the project should be conducted in an industrial environment with the cooperation of the student's employer.
 Note: Students who have received credit for COMP 6951 may not take this course for credit.
-SOEN 7481 Software Verification and Testing (4 credits) Prerequisite: SOEN 6481.
+SOEN 7481 Software Verification and Testing (4 credits) Prerequisites: SOEN 6461, SOEN 6481.